 Design for America is a national, award-winning organization of student-led studios using design to create local and social impact.

-I served as President of Stanford's Design for America Studio, where I designed and executed our studio's first design leadership training curriculum on team dynamics, leadership, and the Stanford d.school's design methodology.
+As President of Stanford's Design for America Studio, I designed and executed our studio's first design leadership training curriculum on team dynamics, leadership, and the Stanford d.school's design methodology.

-Through the program, I trained 6 hand-selected Stanford engineering students to become successful Project Leaders for their own social impact-driven design teams on campus.
+Through the program, I trained Stanford engineering students to become successful Project Leaders for their own social impact-driven design teams on campus.

 sap's design & co-innovation center

-Aside from this project, I also contributed to corporate client-facing design consultancy projects and collaborated with the Global Marketing Team on written content and digital marketing projects.
+Outside of this project, I contributed to client-facing design consultancy projects and collaborated with the Global Marketing Team on written content and digital marketing initiatives.

 Gigaom roadmap tech conference

-At the end of the conference, we presented our insights and low-fidelity prototypes to all conference attendees, taking the same stage that had previously been taken by John Maeda, Jack Dorsey, and more.
+As a student, I attended the Gigaom Roadmap Tech Conference in SF with a team of designers from the d.school.
+Together, we were given a mission: to redesign the conference experience as it was happening.
+At the end of the conference, we presented our insights and low-fidelity prototypes to conference attendees, taking the same stage that had previously been taken by John Maeda, Jack Dorsey, and more.
+Learn more

 international project team mentor

-I first partnered with the Head Coordinator of the VIA Social Innovation program, an organization devoted to catalyzing young change makers in Asia and strengthening the social innovation ecosphere, as a Project Team Mentor.
-During our first summer together, I gathered a teaching team from the Stanford d.school to welcome 30 aspiring entrepreneurs to the Bay Area who were participating in the VIA program and traveling from cities across China and Japan.
-We led them through a series of improvisation exercises, team-building and team-strengthening activities, and project scoping brainstorms.
-Since, I have worked with the VIA program twice more, each time coaching a design workshop unique from the last.
+I worked for a few years with the Head Coordinator of the VIA Social Innovation program, an organization devoted to catalyzing young change makers in Asia and strengthening the social innovation ecosphere.
+As part of our collaboration, I gathered a teaching team from the Stanford d.school to welcome 30 aspiring entrepreneurs to the Bay Area who were participating in the VIA program and traveling from cities across China and Japan.
+We led them through a series of design workshops, including improv exercises, team-building activities, and project scoping brainstorms.